 My athletic background lead me to play baseball at The University of Kentucky.
 Was I a good pitcher?
 Yes.
 Could I have been better?
 Absolutely.
 Could my Tommy John surgery been prevented?
 Yes.
 I played baseball at a high level for many years with not one person understanding biomechanics enough to let me know that what I was doing was wrong.
 Unfortunately, this is true in many sports, even at very high levels.

 My goal is to make sure 4 very crucial aspects are in play for every sport and everybody.
-In a nutshell these are Core Stability, Scapular Stability, Hip Stability, and Transfer of Load.
-In our clinic, we have each athlete perform a sport specific functional movement screen and assessment to determine compensation.
+In a nutshell, these are Core Stability, Scapular Stability, Hip Stability, and Transfer of Load.
+In our clinic, we have each athlete perform a sport-specific functional movement screen and assessment to determine compensation.
 Then we have to change the way you move.
-We do this by isolating a certain muscle group, teach you to use the muscle dynamically, integrate this muscle group in sport specific function, and finally make sure this region can accept and transfer load efficiently and powerfully.
+We do this by isolating a certain muscle group, teaching you to use the muscle dynamically, integrating this muscle group in sport-specific function, and finally making sure this region can accept and transfer load efficiently and powerfully.

-We do not stop there… In our training facility we also help athletes maximize their strength and speed with sport specific foundational movements in mind.
+In our training facility, we also help athletes maximize their strength and speed with sport-specific foundational movements in mind.
 Once foundations are in place we give an athlete all of the resources to become the best athlete they can possibly be.
-Our training aspects include nutrition and meal planning, baseline testing, velocity programs, strength programs, in and out of season workouts, recovery options, sport specific skill work, and periodic biomechanical assessments.
+Our training aspects include nutrition and meal planning, baseline testing, velocity programs, strength programs, in and out-of-season workouts, recovery options, sport-specific skill work, and periodic biomechanical assessments.